-Increasing the automation and efficiency of a factory is that much easier when blockchain and M2M are combined.
+Increasing a factory’s automation and efficiency is much easier when blockchain and M2M are combined.
 With blockchain, the specs for different pieces of equipment will ensure that spare parts are always on hand or can be ordered automatically so that repairs can be made quickly and easily.
 In some cases, it may even allow for machines to remedy their own problems and continue to operate without a repairman ever touching them.

 The powerful combination of M2M and blockchain technology could provide other important benefits to manufacturers.
-For example, the times of the day when equipment operates could be adjusted based on the cost of electricity, providing significant savings for large users of energy.
-It could also help with both ensuring and proving compliance with regulations that apply to so many manufacturers.
+For example, the times of the day when equipment operates could be adjusted based on the cost of electricity, providing significant savings for large energy users.
+It could also help ensure and prove compliance with regulations that apply to so many manufacturers.

 Are your software vendors thinking about blockchain?

 The future factory promises to be more automated, efficient, and safe.
 M2M communication and blockchain technology are two big reasons why.
 If you aren’t thinking about these kinds of coming technologies, you should be.
 And not just how you will use them, but also how your vendors think about their implications.

 Vendors should be looking forward to incorporating AI or blockchain technology in their manufacturing CRM or ERP and figuring out how to make their systems compatible with these new ways of doing business.